 - Next, add oil to the same pan that was used to roast the onions.
 Add the onion and coconut paste and cook it until the oil starts to separate from the sides, stirring frequently.

 - Then add remaining spices - turmeric, cumin powder, coriander powder, red chili powder, garam masala and mix well.
 Cook for another minute and turn the heat off.

 Note: This Masala Paste can be made ahead and refrigerated for up to 5 days or can be frozen for extended shelf life.

-Part 3: Stir the curry paste in cooked chicken
+Part 3: Cook curry paste and chicken together

 - Gently fold in the Curry Paste to the cooked chicken.
 Set the Instant Pot to sauté mode and bring the chicken curry to a full boil.